 In general, moisture remains in the surface layer of artificial leather.
 At high moisture levels like during rain, the cool feeling may become quite uncomfortable.
 This is due to the about 25 times higher thermal conductivity coefficient of water than steady air at 20°C (0.6 W/m.Kvs.
 0.026 W/m.K).
 Note that this fact is also the reason why wetness is undesirable in clothing, in general.

 Ideally, for thermal comfort in winter, you want clothing with small thermal conductivity coefficients* to keep your body warmth.
 The thermal conductivity coefficients of the polymers and textiles range between 0.2 and 0.4 W/m.K, and 0.033 and 0.01 W/m.K, respectively.
 Consequently, artificial leather retains your body heat almost as good as real hides.

 What Is Faux Leather Used for in Fashion?

 The fashion industry uses all three types of artificial leather.
 See examples of vegan leather fashion in the carousel below.
 However, the choice of pleather type depends on the end product.
-For instance, designers prefer PU fabric for clothing because its higher softness, flexiblity, and breathablity than vinyl.
-Vinyl is relatively stiff, and well repells moisture and water.
+For instance, designers prefer PU fabric for clothing because its higher softness, flexibility, and breathability than vinyl.
+Vinyl is relatively stiff, and well repels moisture and water.
 Therefore, vinyl is great for shoes and bags.
 Vegan leggings typically consist of polyester and spandex coated with polyurethane.
 Coats and jackets as well as skirts and pants are favorites in PU.
 Silicone is soft, waterproof, flexible, and has a better breathability than vinyl.